top 100 best ski resorts in Europe 2018/2019

 You might even want to leave the skis at home for a day and try some of the other winter activities here.
 There is, for example, a famous frozen waterfall “The Lucifer” which you can ice climb with a guide, great winter hiking, sledging and more.

 Located just 25 km from the vibrant capital, Ljubljana, you find the resort of Krvavec.
-Like its neighbour resorts in Slovenia, you will get more for less buck here.
+Like its neighbour resorts in Slovenia, you will get more for less buck here, with lots of fantastic package deals on offer.

 Beginners will have a great time at some of the long and easy slopes here, and when it is time to advance.
 There are many intermediate slopes for a good challenge.